Coppa Italia: Format

 Gianluigi Buffon in 2016, wearing the Coccarda won with Juventus the season before.
 Also present is the Scudetto, worn by the holders of the Serie A title.

 The competition is a knockout tournament with pairings for each round made in advance; the draw for the whole competition is made before a ball is kicked.
 Each tie is played as a single leg, except a two-legged semi-final stage.
+Through the 2023–24 edition, extra time was played following all matches drawn after 90 minutes.
+Beginning with the 2024–25 edition, extra time is only possible in the semi-finals and the final; matches drawn after 90 minutes in all other rounds are immediately followed by a penalty shoot-out to determine which team will advance to the next round.

-If a match is drawn, extra time is played.
-In the event of a draw after 120 minutes, a penalty shoot-out is contested.
-As well as being presented with the trophy, the winning team also qualifies for the UEFA Europa League (formerly the UEFA Cup).
+In addition to being presented with the trophy, the winning team also qualifies for the UEFA Europa League.
 If the winners have already qualified for the UEFA Champions League via the Serie A or are not entitled to play in UEFA competitions for any reason, the place goes to the next highest placed team in the league table.

 There are a total of seven rounds in the competition.
 It begins in August with the preliminary round and is contested only by the eight lowest-ranked clubs.
 Clubs playing in Serie B join in during the first round with the 12 lowest-ranked teams in Serie A based on the previous league season's positions (unless they are to compete in European competition that year) begin the competition in the first round before August is over.
 The remaining eight Serie A teams join the competition in the third round in winter, at which point 16 teams remain.
 The quarterfinals are then played in quick succession, and the semi-finals are played in April, before the final in May.
 The two-legged final was eliminated for the 2007–08 edition and a single-match final is now played at the Stadio Olimpico in Rome.